Overview of China’s health care coverage

 Accessing health care in China

 In addition to insurance coverage, adequate health care facilities and personnel are equally necessary to ensure positive health outcomes.
-To that end, Beijing has successfully leveraged its economic growth toward expanding the availability of medical care.
+To that end, Beijing has made significant headway in leveraging its economic growth toward expanding the availability of medical care.

 Hospitals are the main channel through which Chinese citizens receive health care, and hospital-based resources have expanded accordingly.
 The number of hospital beds per 1,000 residents more than doubled from 1.5 in 1970 to 3.8 by 2015.
 While this ratio surpasses that of the US (2.8 beds) and Canada (2.5 beds), it is significantly lower than the OECD average of 4.7 beds per 1,000 residents.
 By comparison, Japan and Korea boast some of the highest ratios in the world, at 13.1 and 12 beds per 1,000 people, respectively.

 China has also devoted resources toward specific health sectors, such as pre- and postnatal care.
 The percentage of pregnant women receiving prenatal care in China increased from 69.7 percent in 1992 to 96.2 percent in 2015.
 This far outstrips the global average of 84.6 percent.
 Almost 100 percent of births in China were attended by skilled medical personnel, whereas the global average stood at just 78 percent in 2013.
 Expecting Chinese mothers also receive a maternity leave of 98 days — the same amount of time granted in Japan and Germany.